-Through these targeted actions, grounded in thorough data analysis and community engagement, we aimed to create a more inclusive, effective educational environment that not only addresses but anticipates the diverse needs of our student population.
-The ultimate impact of the detailed plan and its execution on meeting all metrics remains to be seen.
-Given the fluctuation of our assessment scores at both the local and state levels, including a decrease in outcomes in the second year, we recognize the need for adjustments.
-Our latest local assessment data indicates significant improvement in both Math and English Language Arts, demonstrating the effectiveness of the instructional practices implemented in year 3.
-Additionally, this data maintains a performance level that exceeds the state average by over 13%.
-Factors such as increases in enrollment may have also influenced these outcomes.
-Last year at Sage Oak, we experienced notable changes: Our enrollment increased by 9%, with the socioeconomically disadvantaged group growing by 525 students to 42%.
-The students with disabilities cohort expanded to 13% of our population.
-Additionally, our English Learner group doubled, increasing from 48 to 95 students, a 2% rise.
-These students, particularly those from socioeconomically disadvantaged backgrounds, students with disabilities, and English Learners, often need additional time and resources to bridge educational gaps from their varied backgrounds.
+Through our comprehensive approach, which combined meticulous data analysis with robust community engagement, we sought to foster an educational environment that is not only inclusive and responsive but also anticipatory of the varied needs of our students.
+The ultimate impact of the detailed plan and its execution remains to be seen.
+Given the fluctuation of our assessment scores at the local level, including a steady decline on our local assessment in grades 9-12, we recognize the need for adjustments.
+Our latest local assessment data does indicate growth in English Language Arts, demonstrating the effectiveness of the instructional practices implemented in year 3.
+Additionally, this data maintains a performance level that far exceeds the K-8 state average by over 13% in Math and 15% in English Language Arts.